sajidgul/sajidgul/README.md

 - I'm Sajid, an interstellar coder on a mission to turn caffeine into code.

-- 📚 Currently, I'm immersed in the world of Full-stack development, with a focus on Laravel + Vue, NestJS + Node.js, and AWS.
+- 📚 Currently, I'm immersed in the world of Full-stack development, with a focus on Laravel + Vue, Node.js + NestJS, and AWS.

 - 🤝 I'm open to collaborating with fellow developers on exciting projects involving Laravel, Vue.js, NestJS, Node.js, and more.